 We stayed at the Aureum Palace Inle Resort, set on the lake itself – the water level was relatively low when we arrived, but you still had amazing views, a lovely pool to chill out in at the end of the day (the sun is very strong here) and a huge room to retreat to.
 Because you have to take a boat to get anywhere, it’s good to have a hotel with all the facilities too.

-6. What did your daughter eat?
+6. What did your child eat?

 My daughter can be a picky eater, and while she’ll happily have noodles at home, we did struggle a bit in Burma – she lived mostly on rice and fruit, although there are western options on the menu in a lot of the bigger hotels, so we also managed to find pizza and pasta along the way.